hom-bahrani/minikube-kubernetes-demo/README.md

 # demo-deployment-6674dcff77-zx5cs   1/1     Running   0          40s
 ```

-Check on the status of the service
+Check on the status of the service:

 ```bash
 kubectl get service